MashedP/dlip-pytorch-DL-good-practises/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt` Install the requirements by hand using `pip install -r requirements.txt`
 │
-├── setup.py           <- Make this project pip installable with `pip install -e` ├── src                <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
+├── pyproject.toml     <- Make this project pip installable with `pip install -e` ├── src/dlip           <- Source code for use in this project.
+The folder `dlip` is the package name you import │   ├── __init__.py    <- Makes dlip a Python module
 │   │
 │   ├── conf           <- Store the configurations of your experiments (Hydra's yaml files ) │   │   └── train_linear.yaml